 STA 2023.
 Introduction to Statistics.
 This course includes an introduction to various statistical applications for business, medical/nursing, education, psychology, natural science, and social science majors.
 The course introduces descriptive and inferential statistics through such topics as measures of central tendency and dispersion, discrete and continuous probability distributions, sample designs and sampling distributions, statistical estimation, correlation, regression, Chi-Square analysis, hypothesis testing, T-Test, ANOVA, and analysis of various statistical concepts.
 Prerequisite: Agrade of "C" or higher in MAT1033, MGF1106 or MGF1107 or eligible for MAC1105, or consent of the department.
 Credit will not be granted to students who have previously received credit for STA 2122.
-A "C" grade or higher must be earned to advance to a higher-level mathematics.
+A "C" grade or higher must be earned to advance to a higher-level mathematics course or to satisfy part of the general education requirements in mathematics.
 3 semester hours credit.
 [A]